THE FIND ENGINE

 Role: Conception, User Research, UX/UI I 2020 - NOW

 The Find Engine project stems from my research into creativity, and experiments into how databases can be expressed in a way that stimulates serendipity, exploration and interconnected thinking.

 The vision of the Find Engine is a tool that enables you to explore and find the information you didn’t know you were searching for.
-Just as a fisherman throws a wide net into the ocean, you can approach the search with curiosity, and anticipate revealing the finds of your catch afterwards.
+Like a fisherman throwing a wide net into the ocean;

 As with Sevenclicks I intend to display information from the Wikipedia-database and let users explore connections and links between topics in a new way.
 Each topic reveals new branches and pathways with related topics for the user to explore.

 To explore first hypotheses on needs and problems during creative online research I conducted a series of interviews with users to find out where a new research tool could fit within their current workflow and process.

 There is a high value in finding the right keywords, having the right search terms can lead to new research insights as well as new ideas and ‘’creative moments’’

 Creative moments occur when the research has reached a certain depth and requires the translation of a new piece of information to the current topic of the project

 Structuring research seems to be a strong necessity, while experiencing the drift into a ‘’rabbit hole’’ is a common fear

 ’It's a black hole - it is difficult to stop, it takes time to find the right important terms’’